-Assisting with the Pre-Use Check

-The crane walker is responsible for assisting the rigger and operator in the pre-use check of the crane.
+Crane Walker Responsibilities - Pre-Use Check The crane walker is responsible for assisting the rigger and operator in the pre-use check of the crane.

-Signal Person Responsibility
+Signal Person

 The signal person (or designated signaler) is responsible for communicating crane movements with the crane operator.
 The signal person may be the rigger-in-charge, a rigger, or another qualified individual.